 Law received her BS in family science/child development from Eastern Michigan University, MS in human development, and a PhD in human development from Ohio State University.

-Jennifer Marcella-Burdett is a Senior Research Associate with the Center for Child & Family Studies at WestEd.
+Jennifer Marcella-Burdett is a Senior Research Associate at WestEd.
 She co-directs an evaluation of the California Statewide Early Math Initiative.
 Additionally, she is a lead content developer for the National Center on Early Childhood Development, Teaching, and Learning, a project funded by Head Start to promote the implementation of research-based practices that lead to positive child outcomes in early childhood programs.